celiac and weight gain

 Let’s talk about weight-gain and celiac disease.
-Weight change, in general, is normal following a celiac disease diagnosis.
-Everyone’s body responds to the healing process differently after their diagnosis.
-Some people might gain weight on a gluten-free diet, and some people might lose weight.
+Weight change, in general, is normal following any life change, including a celiac disease diagnosis.
+Everyone’s body responds to the healing process differently after their diagnosis; some people might experience larger bodies and other people might experience smaller ones.
 Again, it all depends on your unique body.

 So let’s talk about celiac disease weight gain, why it might happen, and how you might deal with it.